openanaffa/lfi3a/docs/standard_library.md

 ### `naw3(item)`

-Returns the type of the item as a string (e.g., "number", "string", "bool", "array").
+Returns the type of the item as a string (e.g., "number", "string", "bool", "array", "map").

 **Example:**